-Substantiation is required for school or child care closures.
+For reason number 7 COVID must be on the school or place of care premises to be eligible.
+Distance and hybrid learning are not eligible reasons for leave, unless the student's classroom is closed because of COVID-19 on the premises.
+Substantiation of the classroom closure may be required.
 Departments should follow their normal department process for sick leave substantiation for the other SB 95 SPSL reasons.
 However, the leave should be granted immediately and the employee should be allowed reasonable time to provide the needed substantiation.

 The California Labor Commissioners Office has a required Workplace Poster which can be accessed through the following link https://www.dir.ca.gov/dlse/2021-COVID-19-Supplemental-Paid-Sick-Leave.pdf.
 Departments must post the Workplace Poster at the worksite, distribute them electronically to all staff, as well as post them on the department’s website or intranet site.

 The SB 95 SPSL expires on September 30, 2021, except that a covered employee taking SB 95 SPSL at the time of expiration shall be permitted to take the full amount to which the employee otherwise would have been entitled.